ajsmith607/ajsmith/content/articles/woodhull-sentinel-digitization/index.md

 Backstage Library Works reports that the material preparation and rehousing phase has begun in preparation for digitization.

 So far, no issues to report.

+## October 20, 2025 Update

+Material preparation and rehouse has begun.
+No issues to report.

+## October 23, 2025 Update

+Backstage reports:

+> We began preparing and rehousing the materials this week, and everything is going smoothly so far.
+The materials are a bit more fragile than anticipated, which has required some additional mending, but this remains well within the project’s scope.
+>
+> I did want to mention that we’ll need a few more archival boxes than the original estimate of 6.
+Based on how full the first box is and the total of 394 issues, we’re expecting that we will need an extra 1-2 boxes, bringing the total to 7-8 boxes.
+>
+> The good news is that even with the extra boxes, we’re still within the rehousing budget, so there’s no need to add any extra costs.

+## October 27, 2025 Update

+Material preparation approximately 25% complete.
+No issues to report.

+## November 3, 2025 Update

+Material preparation approximately 50% complete.
+No issues to report.

+## November 10, 2025 Update

+Material preparation approximately 75% complete.
+No issues to report.

+## November 17, 2025 Update

+Backstage reports:

+> We are continuing to prepare your materials, and we are about 90% through the collection.
+>
+> We are expecting to finish the material preparation next week, and we'll start capturing the materials shortly thereafter.
+>
+> We anticipate that the digital files will be ready for delivery in December.
+>
+> I have no issues to report this week.